hjelev/rpi-mqtt-monitor/README.md

 Once you installed the script on your raspberry you need to create some sensors in home assistant.

-If you are using ```discovery_messages```, then this step is not required as the sensors are auto discovered by Home Assistant and added.
+If you are using ```discovery_messages```, then this step is not required as the sensors are auto discovered by Home Assistant and all you need to do is display them in the UI.

 This is the sensors configuration if ```group_messages = True``` assuming your sensors are separated in ```sensors.yaml``` file.
 ```yaml